wpmccarthy/wpmccarthy.github.io/docs/contact.markdown

 I'd love to hear from you.

-I most frequently check my [email](mailto:wmccarthy@ucsd.edu), but you can also try the links at the bottom of the website.
+[Email](mailto:wmccarthy@ucsd.edu) is best, or try one of the links in at the bottom of the page.